 Ph.D., Tufts University

-Research interests include the socio-cultural context and relational frameworks linked to human development centered on of issues of equity, wellness, partnership, and capacity building across sectors.
+Research and training interests include the socio-cultural context and relational frameworks linked to human development centered on of issues of equity, wellness, partnership, and capacity building across sectors.